 I’ve nearly cleared the top step when I make the mistake of looking back and get sucker punched by a glare so forceful, it’s almost physical.
 Startled, I trip up the step, my hand reaching for the ground.
-I’m not prone to feeling self-conscious but I look back at the glaring woman in time to see her smiling-the corners of her eyes tilting upward with such satisfaction I’m helpless to do anything but grin right back.
+I’m not prone to embarrassment but looking back , I see the glaring woman smiling-the corners of her eyes tilting upward with such satisfaction that I’m helpless to do anything but grin right back.

 “Hi Jake,” she says, waving her hand and summarily dismissing the customer standing in front of her.
 “What can I get for you?”

-The customer, who was in the middle of giving the barista her order turns with disbelief, something unpleasant curling on the edge of her pouty mouth until, (and I can almost see the moment it happens), she notes the sheen of my suite, the cut of my jacket.
+Interrupted mid-breakfast order, the customer turns toward me with haughty disbelief, something unpleasant curling on the edge of her pouty mouth until, (and I can almost see the moment it happens), she notes the sheen of my suite, the cut of my jacket.

-Yeah, the superficiality of the town frustrated me at times, but it did often work to my advantage.
+Yeah, the superficiality of some of the people in this town frustrated me at times, but it did often work to my advantage.

-“Please, your coffee’s on me,” I say to the woman, my shoulder bumping hers in a friendly way as I maneuver myself next to her in front of the cash register.
+“Please, your coffee’s on me,” I say to the woman, my shoulder bumping hers in a familiar way as I maneuver myself next to her in front of the cash register.